Skip to main content

 A truly voluntary wellness program respects your autonomy, ensuring that your participation is a choice, not a requirement for accessing benefits or avoiding penalties.

 Second, the incentives for participation are limited.
 Generally, the value of any reward or penalty cannot exceed 30% of the cost of self-only health coverage.
-This cap is designed to becoming a coercive force.
+This cap is designed to prevent financial pressure from becoming a coercive force.
 Finally, you must be provided with a clear notice explaining what information will be collected, how it will be used, and who will have access to it, ensuring your informed consent.

 What Are the Core Principles of a Voluntary Program?